Nii Kwabena Bonnie III: Agreement

-An agreement was reached as foreign firms reduced their overall profit form 75 to 50 percent on 20 February 1948.
+An agreement was reached as foreign firms reduced their overall profit from 75 to 50 percent on 20 February 1948.
 The result of the negotiations prompted the government to announce on radio to end the boycott on 28 February.
 The negotiating was between Anti-Inflation Campaign Committee and Chamber of Commerce.

 The boycotters were disappointed when prices were not reduced as they anticipated;taking the 75 to 50 percent as a price reduction but rather overall profit margins.
 This in reality resulted in negligible change of cost of living.
 Ex-servicemen on the last day of the boycott marched from Accra to the British governor, but were stopped by the police to present the petition to the governor.
 This led to a riot, positioning Kwame Nkrumah to demonstrate for Independence as the United Gold Coast Convention (UGCC) leader.

 An outcome of the boycott was dismissal of some students from government schools who participated in the boycott.
 The UGCC executive/steering committee initiated the establishment of alternative high school for the students dismissed as supporters of Nii Kwabena Bonnie of European merchants and traders.
 The results led to the founding of Ghana National College, which was later adopted by Kwame Nkrumah.